msa03/QA_Final_Project_Spring_Petclinic/README.md

 We were assigned a group project to deploy via cloud infrastructure: a ready-made application that uses AngularJS and an API that uses Java.

 ### Project planning
-We used github to host our code repository and we decided to use Jira for our project management.
-We chose this over Trello because it had a feature to integrate with our github repository for the project and allowed us to clearly assign tasks to individuals, which made our morning standups more efficient.
+We used Github to host our code repository and we decided to use Jira for our project management.
+We chose this over Trello because it had a feature to integrate with our Github repository for the project and allowed us to assign tasks to individuals, which made our morning standups more efficient.
 ### Jira
-We used Jira as our planning software aplication for issue tracking and project managment, this helped us work within the agile frameworks.
-We got a good sensne of which stage of development the project was at all times and future steps.
+We used Jira as our planning software application for issue tracking and project management, this helped us work within the agile frameworks.
+We got a good sense of which stage of development the project was at all times and future steps.
 This also made the delegation of tasks a lot more efficient.

 ![Screenshot_121](https://user-images.githubusercontent.com/55898620/139315712-d267fa58-9a30-428b-9050-d36b0d455dbf.png)